 There are a number of plugins that automatically link certain words in articles and pages, but at Yoast, we prefer a less automated approach.
 If you feel a topic needs background information, add an internal link.

-You can use the internal link creator in WordPress (Add link > ‘Or link to existing content’), but that one tend to flood you with suggestions and the most relevant ones are not always at the top.
+You can use the internal link creator in WordPress (Add link > ‘Or link to existing content’), but that one tends to flood you with suggestions and the most relevant ones are not always at the top.
 We have been testing Better Internal Link Search:

 The most basic feature limits results to posts and pages that contain your search term in the title, rather than returning every post that contains the term in the title or content field — this greatly reduces the number of results on sites with a lot of content and should improve accuracy.